JuergenGutsch/blog/_source/_posts/2018-10-08-customizing-aspnetcore-06-middlewares.md

 ## About MiddleWares

-The most of you already know what middlewares are, but some of you don't.
-Even if you already use ASP.NET Core for a while, you don't really need to know details about middlewares, because they are mostly hidden behind nicely named extension methods, like `UseMvc()`, `UseAuthentication()`, `UseDeveloperExceptionPage()` and so on.
+The most of you already know what middlewares are, but some of you maybe don't.
+Even if you already use ASP.NET Core for a while, you don't really need to know details about middlewares, because they are mostly hidden behind nicely named extension methods like `UseMvc()`, `UseAuthentication()`, `UseDeveloperExceptionPage()` and so on.
 Every time you call a `Use`-method in the `Startup.cs` in the `Configure` method, you'll implicitly use at least one ore maybe more middlewares.

 A middleware is a peace of code that handles the request pipeline.
 Imagine the request pipeline as huge tube where you can call something in and where an echo comes back.
 The middlewares are responsible for  create this echo or to manipulate the sound, to enrich the information or to handle the source sound or to handle the echo.